vry-fokken-ou[AFR] – free-fucking-guy[ENG]

 Everything I write is devoted to the search for freedom and the recognition that personal responsibility is a prerequisite for finding it.

 My search started in the ocean.
-I was raised by the ocean, from as far back as my earliest memories, before later spending several years traveling and living abroad as a teenager and young adult.
-I was searching then.
-And I am still searching now.
+I was raised by the ocean.
+From as far back as my earliest memories that’s where I remember being first.